Introduction to Engineering Drawing for Technicians Unit

 On completion of this unit a learner should:

-- Be able to interpret engineering drawings that comply with drawing standards
+- Secondly, interpret engineering drawings that comply with drawing standards

-- Be able to produce engineering drawings using a computer-aided design (CAD) system.
+- Lastly, produce engineering drawings using a computer-aided design (CAD) system.